Last updated on 23 September 2019.

-8.29.
-Award you our CMP diploma and the ABC/Certa Awards diploma on successful completion of the course(s), provided you have passed every assignment with a grade of C or above, and have achieved an overall average grade of C or above, and have paid for your course fees in full.
+8.27.
+Award you our CMP diploma and the ABC/Certa Awards certificate on successful completion of the course(s), provided you have passed every assignment with a grade of C or above, and have achieved an overall average grade of C or above, and have paid for your course fees in full.

-We will send you your CMP diploma as a PDF, by email only, within seven days of you requesting it.
+We will send you your CMP diploma as a PDF, by email only, within seven days of your requesting it.

-Your ABC/Certa diploma will be sent by surface mail within 21 days of you requesting it.
+Your ABC/Certa certificate will be sent by surface mail within 21 days of your requesting it.

 9. Your responsibilities

 You agree to:

 9.1.a.
-Prior to enrolment, read the relevant course information pages on this website to establish that the course is appropriate for you, and that you have the academic ability and the relevant IT and language skills needed to study it and complete it.
+Read the relevant course information pages on this website prior to enrolment, to establish that the course is appropriate for you, and that you have the academic ability and the relevant IT and language skills needed to study and complete it.
 You may email us or phone us if you wish to discuss your options and your suitability.
 We are bound by the ABCC Code of Ethics to give honest and impartial advice.

 9.1.b.
 By enrolling, you agree that you have studied the course details on our website course page(s), and are completely satisfied that the course is appropriate to: